All about neurotransmitters

-Neurotransmitters are the chemical messengers in our brains that transmit signals between brain cells.
+Neurotransmitters are the messenger substances in our brains that transmit signals between brain cells.
 Some well-known neurotransmitters include melatonin and endorphins.
-But what exactly are neurotransmitters and what do they have to do with our gut?
-Let us explain.
+But what exactly are neurotransmitters and what do neurotransmitters have to do with our gut?
+Let us guide you.

 What are neurotransmitters?